Skip to main content Skip to main menu

 Surgical technologists, also called scrubs, surgical technicians or operating room technicians, assist in surgeries under the supervision of surgeons, registered nurses or other surgical personnel.
 Surgical technologists are members of operating room teams, which most commonly include surgeons, anesthesiologists and circulating nurses.

-Before an operation, surgical technologists help prepare the operating room by setting up surgical instruments and equipment, sterile drapes and sterile solutions.
+Before an operation, surgical technologists help prepare the operating room by setting up surgical instruments and equipment, sterile drapes, and sterile solutions.
 They assemble both sterile and non-sterile equipment and ensure it’s working properly.

 More About Surgical Technology